Welcome to Stratford Ecological Center

-Stratford is launching an $115,000 capital campaign to fund a comprehensive solar array of 156 panels on top of our barn and machinery shed to provide 90% of our electric needs.
-We are providing you (and your family or group of folks) an opportunity to make a “one-time” donation to buy a $200 solar panel to help us achieve our goal.
+Stratford is launching a $115,000 capital campaign to fund a solar array of 156 panels to provide 90% of our electric needs!
+We are providing you an opportunity to make a “one-time” donation to buy a $200 solar panel to help us achieve our goal.

 Sunbeam – Donation of $200 (1 panel)

 Power Ranger – Donation of $1,000 (5 panels)